mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_10/Demo10.md

 # Demonstration 10
 Complete the following demonstration in RStudio.
 You can follow detail instructions in Xia et al. (2018), Chapter 11: Modeling Over-Dispersed Microbiome Data.
-All the sections below match the sections in the book
+Most sections below match the sections in the book

 # Modeling Over-Dispersed Microbiome Data
 ## 11.5.
 The DESeq2 Package
+DESeq is a variance stabilization technique based on a NB model that was recommended and adapted for microbiome count data (McMurdie and Holmes 2014) - https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003531.

+### 11.5.2 Step-by-Step Implementing DESeq2
 ```r
 install.packages("GUniFrac")
 library(GUniFrac)